-Q. After a couple of years of acceptable 168 hr salt spray testing per Mil-C-5541 [link by ed. to spec at TechStreet], suddenly facing failure, in the form of spots and pits.
+Q. After a couple of years of acceptable 168 hr salt spray testing per Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil], suddenly facing failure, in the form of spots and pits.

 Chemical conversion line: cleaner, deox, chem film, with spray and immersion rinse between each.
 TDS, temp, pH monitored daily, always kept in spec.
 Test coupons are 3" x 10" 2024-T3-Bare jitterbug sanded (as always) w/aluminum oxide paper.